gushakov/spring-data-fcrepo4/README.md

 * Datastream (binary) object persistence
 * Lazy-load of datastreams
 * Spring Data enabled repository implementation
-* SPARQL queries for "findBy" query methods
+* JSR-SQL2 queries for "findBy" query methods (some types of queries only)
 * Paged queries

 **To be done:**